MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/silverfort-integration.md

 ### User flow

-1. User sends authentication request to the original Identity Provider (IdP) through protocols such as Kerberos, SAML, NTLM, OIDC, and LDAP(s)
+1. Users send authentication request to the original identity provider (IdP) through protocols such as Kerberos, SAML, NTLM, OIDC, and LDAPs
-2. The response is routed as-is to Silverfort for validation to check authentication state
+2. Responses are routed as-is to Silverfort for validation to check authentication state
 3. Silverfort provides visibility, discovery, and a bridge to Microsoft Entra ID
 4. If the application is bridged, the authentication decision passes to Microsoft Entra ID.
 Microsoft Entra ID evaluates Conditional Access policies and validates authentication.
 5. The authentication state response goes as-is from Silverfort to the IdP
 6. IdP grants or denies access to the resource
-7. User is notified if access request is granted or denied
+7. Users are notified if access request is granted or denied

 ## Prerequisites